learn-co-curriculum/dsc-intro-to-css/README.md

 */
 ```

-Let's write a more complete example declaration block.
+Here's a more complete example declaration block.

 ```css
 /*